luki3k5/yatapp-elixir/README.md

 Websocket integration connects to Yata server and stays open.
 All changes in translations are auto-fetched to the app.

-When app connects to the Yata server for the first time it fetches all translation and saves them to the ets table.
-Then all actions on translations like create, update and delete are broadcasting information and ets table is updated.
+When app connects to the Yata server for the first time it fetches all translation and saves them to the ETS table when `download_on_start` option is set to true.
+If not it will fetch translations to the ETS table from files.
+Then all actions on translations like create, update and delete are broadcasting information and the ETS table is updated.

 The values for given locale and key can be fetched using `Yatappp.ExI18n` module: